UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 A) Developing hardware

 Fig. 12.
 The Adder_BCD_1digit symbol and electrical connections as captured in Proteus.
-Below you can see the internal architecture (child sheet) based on the PIC18F4520 where only some connections are completed.
+You can also see the internal architecture (child sheet) based on the PIC18F46K22.
+Be aware that in Proteus the clock frequency for simulation is set using the Processor Clock Frequency parameter.

 B) Developing software